Convergence of fixed-point continuation algorithms for matrix rank minimization: Introduction

-Let $A$ be the matrix version of $\A$, i.e., $\A(X)=A\cdot \vvec(X)$, $\vvec(X)$ is the vector obtained by stacking the columns of the matrix $X$ in a natural order.
-Recht \etal \cite{Recht-Fazel-Parrilo-2007} proved that if the entries of $A$ obey some random distribution and the number of measurements $p\geq Cr(m+n)\log(mn)$, then with very high probability, most $m\times n$ matrices of rank $r$ can be recovered by solving problem \eqref{MRM-affine-nuclear}, where $C$ is a positive constant; i.e., an optimal solution to \eqref{MRM-affine-nuclear} gives an optimal solution to \eqref{MRM-affine-rank}.
+Let $A$ be the matrix version of $\A$, i.e., $\A(X)=A\cdot \vvec(X)$, where $\vvec(X)$ is the vector obtained by stacking the columns of the matrix $X$ in natural order.
+Recht \etal \cite{Recht-Fazel-Parrilo-2007} proved that if the entries of $A$ are drawn from some random distribution and the number of measurements $p\geq Cr(m+n)\log(mn)$, then with very high probability, most $m\times n$ matrices of rank $r$ can be recovered by solving problem \eqref{MRM-affine-nuclear}, where $C$ is a positive constant; i.e., an optimal solution to \eqref{MRM-affine-nuclear} gives an optimal solution to \eqref{MRM-affine-rank}.

 If $b$ is contaminated by noise, then \eqref{MRM-affine-nuclear} should be relaxed to \bea\ba{ll} \min & \|X\|_* \\ \st & \|\A(X)-b\|_2 \leq \theta, \ea\eea where $\theta>0$ is the noise level.
 The Lagrangian version of \eqref{MRM-affine-noise-b} can be written as \bea \min \mu\|X\|_*+\half\|\A(X)-b\|_2^2,\eea where $\mu$ is a Lagrangian multiplier.